Holomorphic Morse inequalities for orbifolds: Moishezon orbifolds

 Let $x\in M$ and $r>0$ small.
 Let $(G_y,\wt{U}_y)$ be an orbifold chart as in Lemma \ref{Lem-carte-lineaire}, such that $x\in U_y$.
 For a pullback $\tilde{x}\in \wt{U}_y$ of $x$, we denote by $\wt{P}(\tilde{x},r)= \{ z\in \wt{U}_y \: : \: |z_i-\tilde{x}_i|\leq r \text{ for } 1\leq i\leq n\}$ the polydisc in $\wt{U}_y$ of center $\tilde{x}$ and of radius $r$ and by $P(x,r)$ its image in $M$.
 The Shilov boundary $\wt{S}(\tilde{x},r)$ of $\wt{P}(\tilde{x},r)$ is defined by $\wt{S}(\tilde{x},r)=\{ z\in \wt{U}_x \: :\: |z_i-\tilde{x}_i|= r \text{ for } 1\leq i\leq n\}$, and its image in $M$ is denoted by $S(x,r)$.

-We warn the reader that the notations $P(x,r)$ and $S(x,r)$ can be somewhat misleading because these sets depends on the choice of $(G_y,\wt{U}_y)$ and of $\tilde{x}$, but it will not matter in the following proofs.
+We warn the reader that the notations $P(x,r)$ and $S(x,r)$ can be somewhat misleading because these sets depend on the choice of $(G_y,\wt{U}_y)$ and of $\tilde{x}$, but it will not matter in the following proofs.